MirkoRossini/django-altauth/README.rst

 ==============

-Set of utilities to allow for alternative authentication methods specifically thought for access through static scripts
+Set of utilities to allow for alternative authentication methods specifically thought for access through static scripts.

+django-altauth, as of now, provides support for:

+1. RSA public key authentication (works with standard .pem formats or the ssh public RSA key format).
+2. Authentication using an alternative password set by the user.

 Why this app?
 =============

-This app was created to address a user case that recently came up at work:
+This app was created to address the following user case:
-I'm managing a web service that works as a wrapper around some data.
-Users can log in through ldap, and usually use this data as input for a script, and don't want to store their passwords in the scripts for obvious reasons.
+I'm managing a web service that works as a wrapper around a data provider.
+Users can log in with ldap.
+Usually use this data as input for a script,and don't want to store their passwords in the scripts for obvious reasons.

 Supported methods